andrewbt/geotrellis-site/docs/tutorials/webservice/spray.rst

 build.sbt
 ^^^^^^^^^

 Now we need to create a ``build.sbt`` file in the root folder to tell sbt how we’re going to build our project, and what dependencies we’ll use.
-This will pull in the GeoTrellis library, `spray-router`__ to provide us with a DLS to define routes for a RESTful API, and `spray-can`__ to give us an HTTP server.
+This will pull in the GeoTrellis library; `spray-router`__ to provide us with a DSL to define routes for a RESTful API; and `spray-can`__ to give us an HTTP server.

 __ http://spray.io/documentation/1.2.0/spray-routing/
 __ http://spray.io/documentation/1.2.0/spray-can/